 In 2007, Bindi launched her clothing range, Bindi Wear International, in Las Vegas, and that same year she was awarded two Nickelodeon Kids Choice Awards, Fave Aussie and Biggest Greenie.
 Also in 2007, Bindi launched her very own TV show, Bindi: The Jungle Girl, which won an Emmy in 2008 and was nominated for an Emmy again in 2009.

-Bindi loves to sing and dance, particularly about wildlife, and regularly performs songs from her popular and award winning DVDs at Australia Zoo.
+Bindi loves to sing and dance, particularly about wildlife, and along with her dance troupe, The Jungle Girls, regularly performs songs from her popular and award winning DVDs at Australia Zoo.
 Bindi has also performed at special events such as 'G'Day USA' at the Music Centre in LA and the New York City Centre in 2007.

 Released early 2010, Bindi played the lead-role in her first full-length feature film, Free Willy: Escape from Pirate's Cove and starred in her first cinema release film Return to Nim's Island in 2013!

 Bindi and Robert are both so passionate about wildlife - Steve shines through in them both.
-They are caring and sensitive about wildlife or people who need help.
+They are caring and sensitive about wildlife or people who need help, and have dedicated their lives to making positive change.